Chwiggy/thesis_bachelor/src/thesis.typ

 - Transit planning and identifying demand in public transit networks is a complicated process, that takes into account a plethora of data that's hard to access or acquire @pieper_kreislauf_2021.
   - statistical routing data based on conveyal engine @conway_evidencetransit
 === Research Question
-- How can an easy closenes centrality measure help asses transit service availability and equality
+- How temporal variability in transit accessibility maps on to spatial usage patterns?

 == Related Work
 - Network Centrality Measures